-(9) MAST MOUNTING PIN
+(9) Mast mounting pin

-Attach a crane to the stay at the top of the outer mast, and raise it.

-Remove the mounting bolts and pins from drive axle, then slowly raise outer mast.

-\ This operation is carried out under the machine, so use a pit, or if there is no pit, jack up the machine and loosen with an impact wrench.
+- Attach a crane to the stay at the top of the outer mast, and raise it enough to sustain jacked up truck. - 2 Loosen the mounting bolts and remove the mounting pins from drive axle, then slowly raise outer mast. - \ This operation is carried out under the truck, so use a pit, or if there is no pit, jack up the machine and loosen with an impact wrench.